-On behalf of the communities of Gidgegannup and Wooroloo, thank you, Rotary! �
+On behalf of the communities of Gidgegannup and Wooroloo, thank you, Rotary! ◆

-On Memoriam
+In Memoriam

-Rembers, GRAEME CARTER, after a brief battle with cancer.
+Rotary Club of Como recently lost one of its stalwart members, GRAEME CARTER, after a brief battle with cancer.

-Born in Northam, Graeme started his working career as a butcher.
+Born in Northam, Graeme started his working career as a butcher .
 He then moved into life insurance before establishing a successful financial advisory business in Perth, the last 10 years with his son Nigel.